Controlled objects in left-exact $\infty$-categories and the Novikov conjecture: Sheaves on bornological coarse spaces

 The category $\Sh^G_{\bC}(X)$ is too large to have interesting $K$-theoretic invariants since it always admits Eilenberg swindles.
 To remedy this defect, we introduce the concept of equivariantly small sheaves.
 We equip the coarse spaces with an additional structure, a collection of subsets (called bounded subsets) satisfying the axioms of a bornology.
-The naive idea would then be to require that a $\bC$-valued sheaf is equivariantly small if its values on bounded subsets belong to $\bC^{\omega}$.
+The naive idea would then be to require that a $\bC$-valued sheaf is equivariantly small if its values on bounded subsets belong to $\bC^{\omega}$, the full subcategory of cocompact objects in $\bC$.
 This condition {leads} to a well-behaved coarse homology theory, but this theory does not take the ``correct'' values; more specifically, \cref{prop:coeffs-sets} would fail for this theory.
 However, a sufficiently equivariant version of this condition turns out to behave exactly as desired.